Have your Say: Arts, culture and creative industries policy

 Throughout July until early September, 2023, the NSW Government called on artists and other creative industries practitioners across the state to help craft the first-ever Arts, Culture and Creative Industries Policy for NSW.

-Have your say block: Gregory Carosi - Dead Reckoning.
+Image: Gregory Carosi - Dead Reckoning.
 Courtesy Wagga Wagga Regional Gallery.
 Photo: Tayla Martin.

 Search all media releases and stories - Create NSW